Germ (song): Background and composition

 Nash initially wrote "Germ" as an essay in mid-2024.
 After a Supreme Court ruling in April 2025 determined that the word 'woman' refers only to "biological women", Nash messaged producer Kool Kojak.
 The pair turned her essay into a song, with Nash wanting to put her thoughts on the record.
 A British public figure, Nash deemed it important to speak out against Harry Potter author J.K.
-Rowling, who had become known for views deemed as transphobic.
+Rowling, who had become known for her explicitly transphobic views.
 Nash long had an interest in spoken word and poetry, feminism, and politics.
 Therefore, she was keen to incorporate it into her work and felt that making a song about her thoughts on feminism would be more impactful than reacting on her phone.

 On making "Germ", Nash said: "I want this on record.
 I want it to exist in music history that a feminist, cis woman was pro-trans and a trans ally and calling out transphobia".

 "Germ" is an acronym for "girl, exclusionary, regressive, misogynist", a term coined by Nash as a replacement for a trans-exclusionary radical feminist (TERF).
 The lyrical content of "Germ" explores various social themes: her reaction to transphobic views, her support of trans people, violence and sexual assault against women in the UK, female genital mutilation, forced marriage, abuse, men's mental health and suicide rates, gender roles and toxic masculinity.
 As well as showcasing her feelings on the topics, she also backed up her thoughts with statistics from numerous sources, including Rape Crisis and the End Violence Against Women Coalition.
 Within the lyrics of the song, she remarks that "women are facing serious dangers", but not from "trans people needing a piss".

 Nash wrote the song hoping that "Germ" would form part of a reshape of British feminism, having felt embarrassed to call herself a feminist after the Supreme Court ruling.
 She subsequently criticised white feminism on the grounds that excluding trans women from feminism evoked the historical exclusion of Black women.
 The track featured on an EP in November 2025 that featured an acoustic live version and remixes from Peaches, Bimini, Charlieeeee and Jaguar.